darshanguturu-quant/Financial_LLM_FineTuning/README.md

 ## Disclaimer

-FinChat-XS is an experimental machine-learning project for research and educational purposes.
+FinChat is an experimental machine-learning project for research and educational purposes.
 It is not a substitute for professional financial, investment, tax, or legal advice.

 ---